shubhamdev123/SQL-Project-Book-Store-using-SQL/README.md

 4)Delete

-I have used SQL to build this project.
+I have used SQL,React,Node.JS to build this project.